• Skip to primary navigation

 • Red wine: It enhances the flavors of the rest of the ingredients.

-• Non-dairy milk: For giving creaminess to the Beyond meat bolognese.
+• Non-dairy milk: For giving creaminess to the Beyond Meat Bolognese.
 You can use any non-dairy milk you like such as oat milk, almond milk, or soy milk.

 • Olive oil: For sauteeing the aromatics.